Puntalytics/Puntalytics.github.io/_draft_central/Mock_draft_1.md

     variant: gfm
     preserve_yaml: TRUE
 ---
-# Punters only mock draft 1.0
+# Punters-only mock draft 1.0
-In this excercise we do our best to predict the draft position and teams of the punters in the 2022 NFL draft
+The date is April 30th, 2022.
+You've just awoken from a peaceful two-day slumber during which nothing of consequence happened.
+You settle in front of the television to excitedly watch teams make the most important, franchise-shaping roster decisions of the calendar year.
+Here is what you can expect to see:

 ## Round 4: